-Home > Recipes > Staples > Turkish Pide Bread (Fladenbrot)
+Home > Recipes > Staples > Turkish Bread (Fladenbrot)

-Traditional Turkish pide bread, also known as Fladenbrot in German, is a round or oval focaccia-like flatbread that’s incredibly fluffy and easy to bake.
-The pillowy texture makes it a great wrapper for doner kebabs and sandwiches.
-The yeasted bread is very simple, yet full of flavor, thanks to the unique taste of nigella seeds topping the golden flatbread.
+Soft and fluffy Turkish flatbread, also known as Fladenbrot in Germany, is a round or oval focaccia-like bread that’s incredibly fluffy and easy to bake.
+The pillowy texture makes it a great wrapper for döner kebabs and sandwiches.
+A yeasted fluffy flatbread that’s easy to make, yet full of flavor, thanks to the unique taste of nigella seeds.

 Small slices of Turkish pide bread on a round wooden board.